GenomicsAotearoa/IndigiDataAotearoa-IntroToShell/docs/3-intro2shellcommands.md

     ```

     - We can think of `grep` as a "extremely" powerful "search" command
     - Running `grep EUR gen360_1csv` printed the output to terminal which is not reliable during when we have to revise or re-use.
 In order for "string" of interest to be used for other operations, this has to be "redirected" (captured and written into a file).
-The command for redirecting output to a file is >.
-Redirecting the string of bad reads that was searched using the grep command to a file named bad_reads.txt can be done with
+The command for redirecting output to a file is `>`.
+Redirecting the string of `EUR` that was searched using the grep command to a file `eur.txt` can be done with

+    ```bash
+    grep EUR gen360_1.tsv > eur.txt
+    ```